Fraudulent Use of Credit Cards

 More than 2 times in 6 months period or value of $100 or more

 The most common defense to Credit Card Fraud is that you were authorized to use the credit card.
 In today's world, credit card transactions occur continuously.
 Credit card information is stored on computers, smart phones, IPads and more.
 Sometimes, people make transactions without even seeing the credit card number they are using because multiple credit card numbers are automatically saved and the computer may self populate the information when making an online purchase.
+Employers often give employees authorization to make purchases on company credit cards and are vague on what purchases the employee is authorized to make, including employee expenses, reimbursements and more.
 The State must prove that you were the one who used the credit card and that you did so fraudulently.
 There may be many other defenses to your Credit Card Fraud case.
-Give us a call so we can discuss the facts of your particular case.
+Give our experienced criminal defense attorney a call so we can discuss the facts of your particular case.

 Fraudulent Use of Credit Cards,